Should You Refuse A Breath Test?

 DUI cases are resolved through analysis of the facts and knowledge of the law.
 To convict you of refusing to take the breath test, the state must prove that pulling you over was a reasonable thing to do, that it was reasonable to arrest you for DUI, and that you were fully informed of the consequences of refusing the test.

 In any DUI or Breathalyzer refusal case, there are opportunities to build a defense.
 Our attorneys will analyze the facts to determine if you were driving erratically, if the evidence of drunk driving is scant, or if the police procedures were not followed to the letter of the law.

-The best lawyers, we believe, are those who have worked on both sides, both prosecution and defense; they know exactly how the other side thinks.
-The law is complex and too much of inexperienced lawyers to handle.
+The best lawyers, we believe, are those who, like us, have worked on both sides, both prosecution and defense; we know exactly how the other side thinks.